 “Thomas Prior Hall” means Wedding Venue located at Clayton Hotel Ballsbridge.

 “Dalata Hotel Group plc.” hotel operator of Clayton Hotels.
-Dalata Hotel Group operates properties including: Clayton Hotels, Maldron Hotels, Belvedere Hotel, Ballsbridge Hotel, Tara Towers, Shearwater Hotel and the Gibson Hotel.
+Dalata Hotel Group operates properties including: Clayton Hotels, Maldron Hotels, Belvedere Hotel, The Samuel Hotel and the Gibson Hotel.

-Thomas Prior Hall and Dalata Hotel Group plc. having its registered office: 4th Floor, Burton Court, Burton Hall Drive, Sandyford, Dublin 18, Ireland with registered number: 534888.
+Thomas Prior Hall and Dalata Hotel Group plc. having its registered office: 3 Arkle Rd, Sandyford Business Park, Dublin 18, D18 T6T7, Ireland with registered number: 534888.

 We fully respect your right to privacy, any personal information, which you volunteer to Thomas Prior Hall and Dalata Hotel Group plc. will be treated with the highest standards of security and confidentiality.

 We are not responsible for the content or privacy practices of other websites.
 Any external links to other websites are clearly identifiable as such.
 Some technical terms used in this statement are explained at the end of this page.

 If you have any questions about how your information is gathered, stored, shared or used, please contact firstname.lastname@example.org.
 You have a number of rights in relation to your information, including the right to object to the processing of your personal information for direct marketing or where the legal basis for our use of your data is our legitimate business interests.

 To ensure that the personal information we hold on you is accurate and up-to-date, please inform us of any relevant change to your contact details.

 As we might amend this page from time to time, we encourage you to visit our Privacy Statement page regularly.